GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

     const testApp = new TestApp(collectorURL);
     testApp.setup();

-The ES2015 style import statements used here are resolved by webpack in a client code build process.
+The ES2015-style import statements used here are resolved by webpack in a client code build process.
 This build process is configured by the webpack configuration file `browser/webpack.config.js`.

 The file `browser/src/LoadTest.js` drives the test.
 It imports the `XMLHttpRequestPlugin` module to trace XML HTTP requests